 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Set your thermostat to be on only when you are actually in your home.

 Also, program your thermostat for extended run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your Knoxville area home.
-This can give you a more comfortable environment, as well as keep mold spores from thriving in your home.
+While this does not necessary prevent problems, it can help bring down the humidity in your Knoxville area home.
+This can give you a more comfortable environment, plus keep mold spores from thriving in your home.

 Keep Pests at Bay

-Of course, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
-Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.
+Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
+Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.